This post may contain affiliate links. Please read our disclosure policy.

 Even though I’m a summer girl at heart, I always look forward to making my version of this classic soup.
 It’s just so comforting, and the hint of coconut milk makes the texture extra silky and tastes sooo good.
 There’s nothing basic about the flavors here, but the technique sure is!

 A lot of recipes for butternut squash soup out there require that you roast the squash first, but you don’t actually need to do that to get the warm and sweet, nutty, and quintessentially fall flavors of it.
-It’s simple and fuss free and with no unnecessary steps, which means fewer dishes and a quicker soup.
+It’s simple and fuss free and with no unnecessary steps for fewer dishes and a quicker soup.

 What you’ll need